Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene: Effective tight-binding Hamiltonian for BLG/WSe2 Josephson junction

 A similar calculation using a tight-binding model to simulate the continuum model can be found in Refs.~\onlinecite{Manna2020, Ming2021}.
-Figures~\ref{fig:fig3} and \ref{fig:fig4} of the main text are obtained from the above tight-binding model Hamiltonian $H_{tb}$.
+Figures~\ref{fig:fig3} and \ref{fig:fig5} of the main text and Figs.~(\ref{fig:fig6} to ~\ref{fig:fig_s6}) of the supplemental material are obtained from the above tight-binding model Hamiltonian $H_{tb}$.
+IVC order, when present, is always taken to be position-independent for simplicity, e.g., we assume that it is also present in the barrier of the gate-defined Josephson junction.